jadaquandt/Gym-Tan-Laundry/README.md

 # Gym-Tan-Laundry

 ***Have you ever wanted to quickly decide what to listen to without having to search for all the songs yourself?*** Enter: Gym-Tan-Laundry!
 Choose your playlist type based on our three categories: **Gym** for working out, playing sports, or parties, **Tan** for relaxing at the pool, driving in the car, or chilling with your friends, and finally **Laundry** for getting housework done, doing homework, or any time you need to focus.
-Once you've picked your playlist, we do the rest!
+Once you've picked your category, we do the rest!

 ![gtl_gif](https://media.giphy.com/media/f6nVh4mMAJ59y5iqaI/giphy.gif)
 ## How the application works: